aparkgh/aparkgh/README.md

 - Logitech G Pro X Superlight w/ Tiger Ice skates

 ### 🚀 Currently Working On:
+- Programming my own snake game using an Arduino Pro Mini, a LED matrix display and a controller
 - Creating a small travel website in HTML/CSS/JavaScript
-- Programming my own snake game using an Arduino Pro Mini, a LED matrix display and a controller
+- Small projects with VBSCript
 - ... some secret stuff 👀

 ### 🌱 I'm Currently Learning: